TuxInvader/BrocadeCloud/vcloud/README.md

 comma separated list.
 Obviously the named networks must exist in your VApp.

 The `ipMode` setting should be either `POOL` or `DHCP` to match the IP Allocation method you are using.

+The `sizeid` value can be any string you like, but it must match the `Machine Type` you set on your pool.

 ### Create Cloud Credentials